What to Expect After a DUI Arrest: A Timeline From Someone Who's Been There

 TL;DR

-Quick Answer: After a DUI arrest, you have 7-15 days to request a DMV hearing (miss this and your license is automatically suspended).
+Quick Answer: After a DUI arrest, in most states you have 7-15 days to request a DMV hearing (miss this and your license is automatically suspended).
 Most first offenses resolve in 3-6 months.
-Total cost is typically $10,000-$25,000 including attorney fees, fines, DUI school, and increased insurance.
+Total cost is typically tens of thousands of dollars including attorney fees, fines, DUI school, and increased insurance (American Automobile Association DUI cost study).

 Key Stat: 90% of DUI cases are resolved through plea agreements rather than trial (Bureau of Justice Statistics).
-The average first-offense DUI costs $10,000-$25,000 over several years when all expenses are included.
+The average first-offense DUI costs tens of thousands of dollars over several years when all expenses are included (American Automobile Association DUI cost study).

 Your Next Step: Check your state's DMV hearing deadline right now.
 If you were arrested in the last 10 days, call your attorney today and confirm they've filed the hearing request.